monleon96/WWINPy/docs/source/installation.rst

 Installation
 ------------

-To install WWPy, ensure you have Python 3.8 or later installed.
+To install WWINPy, ensure you have Python 3.8 or later installed.
 Then, use pip:

 .. code-block:: bash

-   pip install wwpy
+   pip install wwinpy